WHAT TO CONSIDER BEFORE YOU INVEST IN AN

 Most AD organisations prefer Labradors, Golden Retrievers or a Standard Poodle X of the above.
 Due primarily to their natural deference and empathy towards the person they are working for and their more robust and tolerant or the public as AD’s

-Small breed are generally physically unable to perform the tasks needed by an AD in public.
+Small breeds are generally physically unable to perform the tasks needed by an AD in public.

 All AD’s from organisations breed for Assistance Dog work will have all hip/elbow, DNA and health records on hand for generations.
 Also the parents and progeny will be selectively breed dogs for temperament, aptitude and behavioural drive prior to breeding and consistently through throughout training.
 Ask to sight all health documentation for the sire & dam.